 “We chose Google Cloud Platform to power Philips Hue’s backend because it scales instantly, frees engineers to work on product development rather than managing infrastructure,” says Yianni.

 Using data to help lighting transform the home

 Philips Lighting built the Philips Hue backend using Google Cloud Platform with the help of Q42, which provided cloud platform design and engineering services.
 Using Google Cloud Platform, Philips Hue was able to get their services up and running quickly, with minimal upfront costs and the confidence that the platform would scale to support the ultimate success of the business.

-Google Container Engine (powered by Kubernetes) and Google Compute Engine handle 200 million transactions every day, including 18 million remote lighting commands.
-“Google Container Engine provides the infrastructure that allows our lighting bridge to connect to any number of apps and devices,” Yianni says.
+Google Kubernetes Engine (powered by Kubernetes) and Google Compute Engine handle 200 million transactions every day, including 18 million remote lighting commands.
+“Google Kubernetes Engine provides the infrastructure that allows our lighting bridge to connect to any number of apps and devices,” Yianni says.
 “It delivers a high-performing, flexible infrastructure that lets us independently scale components for maximum efficiency.”

-Philips Hue is also using the Apigee API management platform to help manage their Container Engine and Kubernetes APIs.
+Philips Hue is also using the Apigee API management platform to help manage their Kubernetes Engine and Kubernetes APIs.

 Yianni cites several examples of how Philips Hue goes beyond just providing traditional lighting.
 Instead of redecorating their homes, people can change their homes’ look multiple times per day by changing its lighting with a tap of a button.
 And if people often feel tired in the morning, they can put their lights on a routine which replicates the sunrise and encourages them to wake up more naturally.